azcoov/azcoov.github.com/_posts/2012-06-11-Instapaper.md

 excerpt:
   I read a couple tech blogs today talk about the new feature of mobile Safari that allows for off-line reading and how it's an Instapaper killer.
 The comments are usually funny and range from "iOS sucks", to "you should never develop a popular app because Apple will steal your idea", to "that's why I'm on Android".

   Here's the deal.
 You can't kill Instapaper just by adding off-line reading support.
-How nieve.
+How naive.
 ---

 I read a couple tech blogs today talk about the new feature of mobile Safari that allows for off-line reading and how it's an Instapaper killer.
 The comments are usually funny and range from "iOS sucks", to "you should never develop a popular app because Apple will steal your idea", to "that's why I'm on Android".